Euler Transformation of Polyhedral Complexes: Geometric Properties of the Euler Transformed Complex

+We restrict discussion of geometric realization in 3D to the case where $3$-cells in $\hK$ are homeomorphic to a $3$-ball and edges are straight lines, but $2$-cells can be non-planar.
 For the sake of completeness, we relist the assumptions on the input complex $K$ in $d=3$ here. \begin{asmn} In dimension $d=3$, the input complex $K$, holes $\CH$, and the outside cell $\CO$ are assumed to satisfy the conditions specified in \cref{asmn:Kholesoutside}.
 In addition, we assume that the degree of each vertex $v$ in each $3$-cell $t \in K$ containing $v$ is $3$.
 In other words, each vertex $v \in t$ is connected to exactly three other vertices $v' \in t$. \end{asmn}

 It follows from \cref{asmn:3dKCHCO} that a vertex $v$ in a $3$-cell $t \in K$ is shared by exactly three polygons that are facets of $t$.
 Tetrahedral, cubical, and rectangular cuboid meshes are examples of polyhedral complexes satisfying the degree $3$ condition.